alexkunold/Quantum-von-Neumann/README.md

-Hi, I’m @alexkunold
-I’m interested in quantum algorithms.

-This is a Python 3 jupyter notebook containing a quantum algorithm in Qiskit that calculates the time evolution of de density matrix according to von Neumann equation.
+This is a Python 3 jupyter notebook containing a quantum algorithm in Qiskit that calculates the time evolution of de density matrix governed to von Neumann equation.

 To run the notebook just place it in any directory on your file